Bomingmiao/Advlogo/README.md

 **Diffusion Models**:

 The Stable Diffusion 2.1 can be accessed from [here](https://huggingface.co/stabilityai/stable-diffusion-2-1).
-You can download the model and place it in the directiory
+You can download the model and place the files in the directiory as shown below:
 - AdvLogo/
   - /stable-diffusion-2-1
       - /feature_extractor